-Resources for Current Interns
+Resources for 2020 Interns

 - A professional research article

-- A professional oral presentation
+- A scientific oral presentation

-- A professional poster presentation
+- A scientific/technical poster & presentation

 Overall Writing Workshop Objectives